mrkct/experimental-os/README.md

 If you need to add another source file to the codebase you can just edit the Makefile and add the path to the new source code to the CSOURCES variable.

-You will also need a fat 16 disk image that will act as a disk in ram.
+You will also need a FAT 16 disk image that will act as a disk in ram.
 Create one and put it in `src/ramdisk/ramdisk.initrd`.
 It will be automatically included in the iso by make.

 ## Notes

-This is NOT a higher-half kernel: the kernel is mapped in the lower 128MB, programs are expected to load after that.
+- This is NOT a higher-half kernel: the kernel is mapped in the lower 128MB, programs are expected to load after that
+- Programs are to be statically linked: there is no support for dynamic linking in the ELF loader

 ## Done stuff
 - Setups a GDT & IDT